josephfinlayson/audiodescribe-server/README.md

 # TODO:
 * [DONE] Return {"desription": ...} with description ready to be read.
 * [DONE] Confirm that requests are done in parallel
-* Run on public server, with linkable uploaded images
+* [DONE] Run on public server, with linkable uploaded images
-* Use uploaded image url to send to Microsof APIs
+* [DONE, but disabled] Use uploaded image url to send to Microsof APIs
-* Use APIs appropriately, with appropriate parameters
+* [DONE] Use APIs appropriately, with appropriate parameters
-* Support request parameters to turn features on/off
+* [DONE] Support request parameters to turn features on/off
+* Switch to google for ocr

 curl -X POST -F file=@folder/14958047_1228744947196397_1386475895_o.jpg http://127.0.0.1:5000/ | jq .